NixOS/rfcs/rfcs/0133-git-hashing.md

 Unfortunately, as https://www.tweag.io/blog/2020-06-18-software-heritage/ describes at the end, a major challenge is the way Nix content-addresses software.
 First of all, Nix hashes sources in bespoke ways that no other project will adopt.
-Second of all, hashing tarballs instead of the underlying files leads non-normative details (compression, odd perms, etc.).
+Second of all, hashing tarballs instead of the underlying files leads to non-normative details (compression, odd perms, etc.).

-We should natively support git file hashing, which Git repos and Software Heritage both support.
+We should natively support Git file hashing, which is supported both by Git repos and Software Heritage.
 This will completely obliterate these issues.

 Overall, we are building out a uniform way to work with source code, regardless of its origins or the exact tools involved.